rickbergfalk/postgrator/readme.md

 ## Version 3.0 Breaking changes (unreleased/in dev)

 - DB drivers must be installed prior to use (`pg`, `mysql`, `mssql`)
-- pg.js is no longer valid driver config option
+- `pg.js` and `tedious` are no longer valid driver config option
 - callback is required (might be replaced with promise)
+- Node 6 or greater